 Elastic Compute Cloud (EC2) for application deployment provides basic virtual machine services such as creating images and launching instances.
 It offers a variety of instance types and configurations, highlighting flexible and elastic computing capacity for user applications.

-Elastic Load Balancing (ELB) for high availability.
+Elastic Load Balancing (ELB) provides high availability of mirrored EC2 instances.
 While EC2 provides multiple regions and availability zones to launch instances and protect user applications from single point failure, ELB further enhances application availability by seamlessly distributing incoming application traffic across multiple instances.
 It also detects unhealthy instances and automatically reroutes traffic as necessary.

-Auto Scaling (AS) with CloudWatch for on-demand scalability can automatically increase or decrease EC2 instances according to predefined conditions such as Amazon CloudWatch and monitor metrics to respond to demand spikes and lulls.
-It can detect and replace unhealthy instances, and be configured to work with ELBs.
+Auto Scaling (AS) with CloudWatch provide on-demand scalability that can automatically increase or decrease the number of EC2 instances according to predefined conditions such as Amazon CloudWatch and monitor metrics to respond to demand spikes and lulls.
+AS can detect and replace unhealthy instances, and be configured to work with ELBs.

-CloudFront for global content distribution (CDN) is a Content Delivery Network (CDN) that enhances application performance by delivering entire web contents through a global network of edge locations.
+CloudFront provides a global Content Delivery Network (CDN) that enhances application performance by delivering entire web contents through a global network of edge locations.

-CloudFormation for resource management is a collection of related AWS resources as listed above can be easily managed, provisioned and updated through CloudFomation templates.
+CloudFormation provides resource management through a collection of related AWS resources listed above.
+With CloudFormation, we can easily manage, provision, and update deployments through templates.
 The JSON-format, text-based file describes all the AWS resources needed to deploy and is instantiated as a stack.

 Vector datasets are usually small enough (e.g. tens of GB) to be bundled within virtual machines.
 The cloud deployment of corresponding applications is therefore straightforward.
 Typical steps are:

-Create customized AMI based on a fully installed and loaded instance;
+Create customized Amazon Machine Image (AMI) based on a fully installed and loaded instance;

 Create ELB for listeners and health check conditions;